-Employee Appreciation Day is just about a month away – March 6, 2015.
+Employee Appreciation Day is almost here – March 4, 2022.
 Are you wondering if (or why) you should celebrate?
 Check out these valuable employee appreciation statistics below, and I think you’ll find your answer!

 Did you know?

 39% of employees feel underappreciated at work, with 77% reporting that they would work harder if they felt better recognized.